Language pedagogy

 Language pedagogy is the discipline concerned with the theories and techniques of teaching language.
-It has been described as a type of teaching wherein the teacher draws from his prior knowledge and actual experience in teaching language.
+It has been described as a type of teaching wherein the teacher draws from their own prior knowledge and actual experience in teaching language.
 The approach is distinguished from research-based methodologies.

 There are several methods in language pedagogy but they can be classified into three: structural, functional, and interactive.
 Each of these encompasses a number of methods that can be utilised in order to teach and learn languages.

 Development

 The development of language pedagogy came in three stages.
 In the late 1800s and most of the 1900s, it was usually conceived in terms of method.
 In 1963, the University of Michigan Linguistics Professor Edward Mason Anthony Jr. formulated a framework to describe them into three levels: approach, method, and technique.
 It has been expanded by Richards and Rodgers in 1982 to approach, design, and procedure.

 Methodology

 In the late 1800s and most of the 1900s, language teaching was usually conceived in terms of method.
 In seeking to improve teaching practices, teachers and researchers would typically try to find out which method was the most effective.
 However, method is an ambiguous concept in language teaching and has been used in many different ways.
 According to Bell, this variety in use "offers a challenge for anyone wishing to enter into the analysis or deconstruction of methods".

 The methods of teaching language may be characterized into three principal views: